-Laws of incorporation in the United States are governed by state, rather than federal law.
+Measures relating to company incorporation in the U.S. are governed by state, rather than federal law.
 Several states have grown to specialise in hosting corporations that provide secrecy.

-There is no exact 'date' when this business started: by and large it has simply been the result of omission: a prolonged failure to enact active legislation that would require transparency, and the exploitation of these gaps by private operators.
-State officials began seriously marketing state-based secrecy arrangements internationally from the period of globalisation in the 1970s and 1980s (see here, for an example of Delaware's prosletysing for secrecy in Asia in 1986.)
+There is no exact time or date when this business started: by and large it has simply been the result of omission: a permanent, prolonged failure to enact active legislation that would require transparency, and the exploitation of these gaps by private operators.
+State officials began seriously marketing state-based secrecy arrangements internationally from the period of globalisation in the 1970s and 1980s (see here, for an example of Delaware's proselytising for secrecy in Asia in 1986, with slogans such as "we protect you from politics".)
 A few states such as Delaware, Wyoming and Nevada took an early lead in offshore secret incorporations, and remain leaders today.
+They did so by displaying clear characteristics of 'captured states,' where decisions about relevant legislation are taken between lawmakers and financial services interests behind closed doors, and complex democratic processes are deliberately excluded.
+This is much easier in small states than in large ones, as the New York Times reported on the rise of such secrecy facilities in some states: